Israel’s ‘anti-Zionists’ brave police beatings, smears to demand end to war

 While most Israelis are required to enlist in the army after high school, antiwar activists have refused to take part in their country’s continuing occupation of the West Bank, where raids and arrests have been intensified since October, or in the war on Gaza.
 Two young Israelis who publicly refused to join the army are now serving short sentences in military prison.

-Einat Gerlitz, a “non-Zionist” and a member of Mesarvot, a non-profit organisation providing social and legal support to Israeli conscientious objectors, said that more people have refused military service since the war on Gaza began.
+Einat Gerlitz, a “non-Zionist” and a member of Mesarvot, a non-profit organisation providing social and legal support to Israeli conscientious objectors, said that more people may have refused military service since the war on Gaza began, because not everyone goes public.

 “The army does not release the numbers … because the army’s interest is to make sure [refusing service] is not a topic spoken about in the public sphere.
 The government and army work really hard to glorify army service, so they want minimal attention on conscientious objectors,” the 20-year-old said.